uriartej/Food-For-You/README.md

 Also, added a database intilization method.
 I began setting up the development environment by choosing Maven as my build tool.
 Created a pom.xml file with the neccessary dependancies to start on the backend using Spring Boot.

+_**Update**_:
+Started on the backend.
+The first file created is FoodForYouApplication where it would handle the start-up application process for the project.
+Then I created RestaurantController to handle HTTP requests and preform CRUD operations on restaurants and menu items.
+The controller methods are @GetMapping, @Post Mapping, @PutMapping, and @DeleteMapping.
+The methods also return HTTP statuses.